XeniaTsomp/ModelChecking/README.md

 At this step select the epon.pctl file from the code folder to show the properties list.
 Follow the path "Properties-> Open properties list" to open the selected file.

 ### 4. Run the Expiriments
-To derive the quantitative results you have to run some expiriments by running some properties.
+To derive the quantitative results you have to run expiriments by running some properties.
+To derive the proof-of-concept results in downstream traffic for non-attack and attack case with intervention rate 0.5 and 0.99 you have to run the property P =?
+[F<=C0 finish].

 <img src="images/prism.png">
 # Contribution